fcamara7/GeneidTRAINerDocker/README.md

 ***https://public-docs.crg.eu/rguigo/Data/fcamara/geneidtrainer/testing*** contains a number of files that can be used to test the geneidTRAINer program contained within the distributed docker image, as well as a sample config file where the user can select some values that would override the automatic selections set by the GeneidTRAINer pipeline.

-## Below we briefly describe the command line options used to run geneidTRAINer in the context of the _sample sequences_ provided as a test case:
+## Below we briefly describe the command line options used to run geneidTRAINer in the context of the _sample sequences_ provided as a test case (through the link shown above):

 **1. -species** M.cingulata